boxofyellow/do-while-not-queued/README.md

         }
     }

-    if (Another Run Of This Workflow Has Been Queue)
+    if (Was Another Run Of This Workflow Has Been Queue) {
-    {
         return
     }